 Background.
 California has proactively protected investors since 1913 under an expansive regulatory regime, now known as the Corporate Securities Law (CSL) and accompanying regulations.
 The CSL requires companies to qualify securities or submit exemption notices with the Department before their offer commences in California.
 The Legal Division's Securities Regulation Unit reviews and analyzes applications confirming the offerings are fair, just, and equitable to Californians.
-It also reviews complaints and negotiates consent orders for non-compliance or refers violations involving egregious harm to the Enforcement Division.
+It also reviews complaints and negotiates consent orders for noncompliance or refers violations involving egregious harm to the Enforcement Division.
 The Enforcement Division investigates compliance with the CSL and litigates administrative and civil actions against companies that fail to provide investors with material information needed to make an informed investment decision and those who engage in securities fraud.
-The Enforcement Division, restitution, and disgorgement on behalf of injured investors.
+The Enforcement Division is empowered to seek ancillary relief, including, but not limited to rescission, restitution, and disgorgement on behalf of injured investors.